doetoe/blockchain/README.md

 ### Credits ###

-The initial inspiration came from [ https://bigishdata.com/2017/10/17/write-your-own-blockchain-part-1-creating-storing-syncing-displaying-mining-and-proving-work/ ](this tutorial).
+The initial inspiration came from [this tutorial](https://bigishdata.com/2017/10/17/write-your-own-blockchain-part-1-creating-storing-syncing-displaying-mining-and-proving-work/).